mjlbach/starter.nvim/README.md

 * Documented
 * Modular

+Kickstart targets *only* the latest stable neovim release (0.6) and the nightly.

 This repo is meant to be used as a starting point for a user's own configuration; remove the things you don't use and add what you miss.
 This configuration serves as the reference configuration for the [lspconfig wiki](https://github.com/neovim/nvim-lspconfig/wiki).

 See the [wiki](https://github.com/nvim-lua/kickstart.nvim/wiki) for additional tips, tricks, and recommended plugins.